meglecz/mkCOInr/doc/content/reference.rst

 The scripts downloads all sequences and lineages for all taxa on the taxon_list from BOLD.

 The taxon_list file was constructed manually from taxa on https://www.boldsystems.org/index.php/TaxBrowser_Home.
 Each taxa on the list has less than 500M specimen records in BOLD.
-The taxon_list constructed on 2022-02-24 is available with on github (data/bold_taxon_list_2022-02-24.txt).
+The taxon_list constructed on 2022-02-24 is available on github (data/bold_taxon_list_2022-02-24.txt).
 It contains all taxa available in BOLD.
 This file might need to be updated later.

 Alternativelly, a list of taxa (including large taxa such as Arthropoda) can be given and the input taxa can be cut up automatically to subtaxa of less than *max_record_n* records each.
 This method has the advantage of avoiding the manual construction of the taxon list (as for bold_taxon_list_2022-02-24.txt).